innobead/kubefire/README.md

 # SSH to a node
 kubefire node ssh

-# Get a node info
+# Show a node info
-kubefire node get
+kubefire node show

 # Stop a node
 kubefire node stop